Maoxi16/weather_forecast_website/README.md

 Take a minute and read about [CORS Requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
 Because the Census Geocoding API doesn't actually supply CORS headers, we can't call it directly from our client-side/frontend code (you can try this, if you want). ~~Instead, we'll proxy the requests via [corsproxy.io](https://corsproxy.io/).~~ Is proxying via a website run by a random German company a good practice?
 No. In the "real world", you'd proxy via a server you control. (**Update**: the assignment now has its own dev server which proxies the requests.)

-## Step Three: Replace your hard-coded forecast
+## Step Three: Replace hard-coded forecast

 **NOTE**: It doesn't actually matter if you do this before or after Steps 4/5.
 However, it's probably marginally easier to do this first using the sample data.